devendranaga/devendranaga.github.io/_posts/2025-08-25-Needham-Schroeder-Implementation.markdown

 ---
 layout: post
-title:  "Learning / PoC implementation of Needham-Schroeder Protocol"
+title:  "Implementation of the Needham-Schroeder Protocol"
 date:   2025-08-25 07:04:00
 categories: cryptography
 ---

-Recently i have come cross the Needham-Schroeder protocol.
+I have come cross the Needham-Schroeder protocol for key exchange.
 So thought of implementing it in C++ following the public key version of the protocol over this weekend.

 The protocol details can be found from wikipedia [here](https://en.wikipedia.org/wiki/Needham%E2%80%93Schroeder_protocol).

 As described above, the protocol is intended for communication over an insecure network.
 Few of the current systems use it as their backbone for communication.

 I  have put a diagram of the public key based implementation of the protocol below.
-It took me 2 hours to implement and validate the version of the protocol.

-TL;DR, this is not a nice implementation of Needham-Schoreder protocol.
-But it is only used for learning and understanding the protocol itself.
-Look for the github link on the implementation code.

 A full fledged implementation of the protocol can be done with a proper statemachine with the assumptions of few preconditions.
-This is for future works.

-Here's a brief detail about the protocol:
+The protocol details are as follows:

 Problem:
 ========